LoupVaillant/Monocypher/README.md

 Note: the speed benchmark currently requires the POSIX `clock_gettime()` function.

-There are similar benchmarks for Libsodium, TweetNaCl, and LibHydrogen:
+There are similar benchmarks for Libsodium, TweetNaCl, LibHydrogen, and
+c25519:

     $ make speed-sodium
     $ make speed-tweetnacl
     $ make speed-hydrogen
+    $ make speed-c25519

 (The `speed-hydrogen` target assumes it has pkg-config installed.
 Try `make pkg-config-libhydrogen` as root if it is not.)

-You can also adjust the optimisation options for Monocypher and TweetNaCl (the default is `-O3 march=native`):
+You can also adjust the optimisation options for Monocypher, TweetNaCl, and c25519 (the default is `-O3 march=native`):

     $ make speed           CFLAGS="-O2"
     $ make speed-tweetnacl CFLAGS="-O2"